-- When using a UPnP server highlight the chosen album, artist or folder and press and hold the Tuning/Select control.
-The display will show 'Added to My playlist'. - Each of the tracks within the album, artist or folder selection will be added to the playlist individually.
+- When using a UPnP server or a USB memory device highlight the chosen album, artist or folder and press and hold the Tuning/Select control.
+The display will show 'Added to My playlist'. - 4.
+Each of the tracks within the album, artist or folder selection will be added to the playlist individually.
 This allows any unwanted tracks to be removed from the playlist if needed (see the next page).